wejs/docs/docs/cron/README.md

 # Cron tasks

-> With We.js cron feature you can set functions to run with linux cron or other task manager after some time
+With cron feature you can set functions to run with linux cron or other task managers

->
-> May be add inside project or plugin
+May be add inside project or plugin

-# How to add
+## How to add

 To add a cron function you need to create the `cron.js` file inside your project or plugin folder